-This individualized program allows each doctoral student to pursue their particular research interest while ensuring the development of the necessary research competencies and broadening of the student's knowledge in sustainable urbanism.
+This individualized program allows each doctoral student to pursue their particular research interests while ensuring the development of the necessary research competencies and the broadening of the student's knowledge in sustainable urbanism.
 Much of the program's course work and independent reading and study is focused on preparing students for their two-part general examination.
 The nature of this preparation varies widely depending upon the candidate's background and research interests.
-Overall, the exam is a platform for the student to demonstrate a broad knowledge of evidenced-based research methods and the multidisciplinary frameworks of sustainable urbanism, as well as the best practices for sustainable urbanism and the technical knowledge base and skills necessary for implementing sustainability at a multi-scalar level in the city.
+Overall, the exam is a platform for the student to demonstrate a broad knowledge of evidenced-based research methods, the multidisciplinary frameworks of sustainable urbanism, the best practices for sustainable urbanism, and the technical knowledge base and skills necessary for implementing sustainability at a multiscalar level in the city.

-Students learn a holistic and integrative methodological approach to sustainability thinking involving complex social, cultural, political, economic, and scientific issues as they are applied to a wide range of urban contexts and spatial patterns and conditions.
+Students learn a holistic and integrative methodological approach to sustainability thinking that involves complex social, cultural, political, economic and scientific issues as they are applied to a wide range of urban contexts and spatial patterns and conditions.
 Students use statistical and visual analytical tools, including quantitative and qualitative research methods, geographical information systems (GIS), and techniques to analyze data sets and construct holistic research models.
 They also learn to construct the research reports and performance measurement systems necessary to clearly demonstrate evidence of a more sustainable city.
-Leadership skills are developed to ensure students can engage an informed, involved citizenry in creative problem solving to achieve responsible individual and cooperative actions toward a society that is more sustainable and resilient.
-Finally, students are encouraged to develop their own refined ethical framework and set of values that shape sustainable cities, which at a minimum would include economic, social, and place equity; environmental and cultural justice; intergenerational equity; and management and stewardship of the urban environment.
+Leadership skills are developed to ensure that students can engage an informed, involved citizenry in creative problem solving to achieve responsible individual and cooperative actions toward a society that is more sustainable and resilient.
+Students are encouraged to develop their own refined ethical framework and set of values that shape sustainable cities, which at a minimum would include economic, social and place equity; environmental and cultural justice; intergenerational equity; and management and stewardship of the urban environment.

 Teaching is another important component of each doctoral student's course of study.
 Students often are given substantial teaching responsibilities, particularly in the introductory courses offered by the urban design faculty.
-Recently students have served as assistants in instruction and/or instructors in theory courses such as Metropolitan Development, Metropolitan Sustainability, Metropolitan Urbanism, Public Space and City Life, and Informal Cities, as well as a number of urban design studios, including the Global Urbanism Studio that has engaged cities such as Shanghai, Tokyo, Singapore, Mexico City, Johannesburg and Dubai.
+In recent years, students have served as assistants in instruction and instructors in theory courses such as Metropolitan Development, Metropolitan Sustainability, Metropolitan Urbanism, Public Space and City Life, and Informal Cities; they have also worked in a number of urban design studios, including the Global Urbanism Studio, which has engaged cities such as Shanghai, Tokyo, Singapore, Mexico City, Johannesburg and Dubai.
 Students also have the opportunity to work as research associates with faculty to enrich their academic experience and develop research project experience.

-The DrSU degree prepares graduates for research-oriented positions in nonprofit organizations, community design and research centers, and government agencies, as well as faculty positions at colleges and universities focused on applied research in sustainability and urban design.
+The DrSU degree prepares graduates for research-oriented positions in nonprofit organizations, community design and research centers, and government agencies as well as for faculty positions at colleges and universities focused on applied research in sustainability and urban design.